Comparing Vietnam's long-stay visa routes

 Special visa exemption (UĐ1 / UĐ2)

-Verify whether you qualify.
+Verify whether you may be eligible.
 These are narrow specialist categories.
 Most ordinary foreign professionals will not.
 See /visa/dtv-five-year-visa.

 What about ordinary remote workers?